CALL TODAY! (801) 773-9488 CALL TODAY! (307) 323-4747

 Do You Want To Pursue A Personal Injury Claim?

-LeBaron & Jensen is here to help.
-Contact us to schedule a free case consultation today.
+LeBaron & Jensen provides personal injury representation.
+Contact us today to schedule a case consultation to see what we can do for you.

 Filed Under: Attorney At Law